Jude-Clarke/judeclarke/README.md

 Welcome to my portfolio website.
-If you're looking for something specific, ask JudeGPT!
+Grab a copy of my resume, and if you're looking for something specific, ask JudeGPT!